eecs-330/winter2020/pages/syllabus.md

 Attendance at lectures and studios is required.
 Peer mentors will record studio attendance; we will drop your lowest studio attendance grade (i.e. you get one free pass).
 In lecture we will have in-class quizzes covering topics related to the assigned readings, which will also be used to make attendance.
 We will drop your lowest three quiz grades (i.e. you get three free passes).

 ### 4. Readings
-We selected course readings to deepen and expand your understanding of HCI fundamentals beyond what we cover in lecture.
+I have selected course readings to deepen and expand your understanding of HCI fundamentals beyond what we cover in lecture.
 Lectures will be devoted to hands-on activities that build on the assigned readings.
 Readings will be posted on the course website prior to lecture.
 All of the readings are available on Canvas.

 ## Grading
 Grades are calculated as follows: